AnonymerNiklasistanonym/UpdateOnePlusOneLineageOs/README.md

 **TODO:**

 Currently this is not working any more, after somehow the installation of LineageOS 18.1 overwrote the recovery which replaces TWRP each time the device boots into LineageOS.
+For further information read the previous section *Install TWRP recovery*.